AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 #### What is wrong with react-natives file-extension-based dynamic build system ? ( Added 3-May-2017 )

-_This question was raised by my very talented workmate, Georgina Gilberth_

 Nothing _per se_, it is great for delivering different logic to different devices.
 The solution does not fit so well when I want deliver the same view code to different platforms.

 #### So why not use just use Higher order components? ( Added 3-May-2017)

-_This question was raised by my very talented workmate, Georgina Gilberth_

 First, its worth pointing out, I am trying to come up with a technique for reusing _all_ domain code - including the view logic contained in `render()`.
 If you don't want to reuse the view logic, the standard react-native development method should suit you fine.